Edith Ramirez: Legal career

-Federal Trade Commission
+Federal Trade Commission (FTC)

 In 2009, President Barack Obama nominated Ramirez to replace Deborah Platt Majoras on as a member of the Federal Trade Commission.
 Ramirez was officially sworn into the body on April 5, 2010, and in 2013 was chosen to replace Jon Leibowitz as FTC Chair.
 Some commentators were surprised by the selection of Ramirez as FTC Chair, with many observers expecting fellow Commissioner Julie Brill to be selected instead.

 Ramirez's term was set to expire on September 25, 2015.
 However, Ramirez remained in the position for almost two additional years as she awaited the appointment of a successor, leaving the body on February 10, 2017.
 While on the FTC, Ramirez called to broaden the definition of "Personally Identifiable Information" in response to the growing complexity of data ecosystems and connected devices.
 According to a Politico report released in 2021, Ramirez joined with two Republican Commissioners in opposition to filing charges against Google following the FTC's antitrust probe of the company.

 Career post-FTC

-Following her tenure at the FTC, she joined the law firm of Hogan Lovells as a partner in their Washington, D.C. office.
+Following her tenure at the FTC, she joined the law firm of Hogan Lovells as a partner in their Washington, D.C., office.
 In this capacity, she co-heads the firm’s Antitrust, Competition and Economic Regulation (ACER) practice, and also works within the firm's Privacy and Cybersecurity practice.

 Following the 2017 Equifax data breach, Ramirez represented Equifax in the face of privacy charges stemming from the breach.
 At Hogan Lovells, Ramirez represented Google-owned video platform YouTube in the face of a class action lawsuit over children's privacy.
 In response to "revolving door" allegations, Hogan Lovells clarified that Ramirez's work on behalf of YouTube only applied to the class action lawsuit it faced, not the FTC's probe of the company for child safety concerns.